apache/doris/docs/en/docs/admin-manual/cluster-management/load-balancing.md

 >
 > 3. After enable, the Proxy Protocol must be used to connect, otherwise the connection will fail.

-The following uses Ngnix as an example to introduce how to implement IP transparency.
+The following uses Nginx as an example to introduce how to implement IP transparency.

 1. Doris enables Proxy Protocol